 We had a customer email recently here at Ionic Industries.
-During battery replacement on their Type 3728 Braun Oral-B toothbrush the customer had a couple of broken copper wires from the charging coil where they connect to the PCB.
+During battery replacement on their Type 3728 Braun Oral-B toothbrush the customer had broken a couple of the copper wires from the charging coil where they connect to the PCB.
 Using the Type 3728 toothbrush we have for testing we were able to identify the connections for the 4 coil wires and quickly write some instructions for repairing the wiring connections.
 See below for a copy of the instructions we sent!

 Take a look at the photo and hand-drawn sketch of the wiring connections above.
 You see in the photo where the four copper wires go into the white cap containing the coils of wire?
 Two wires go in and turn left.
 The other two go in and turn right.